Applying for an MBA in Round 3?

 The MBA Workshop is conducted by one of our experienced business school admissions experts.
 It is followed by a Q&A session in which you can ask questions and get immediate feedback.

-Who should consider applying in Round 3?
+Who should apply in Round 3?

 You often see online blogs or forums that state that it’s “impossible” to be admitted in Round 3, so you shouldn’t even consider applying.
 Admissions officers at Harvard (HBS), Stanford GSB, Wharton and across the top-tier MBA programs have openly stated that they would simply eliminate Round 3 if they did not consistently admit candidates from the final round.
-Harvard Business School’s Director of Admissions, Dee Leopold, offers this: “We always conclude that we like Round 3 enough to keep it as an option.
+Harvard Business School’s former Director of Admissions, Dee Leopold, offers this: “We always conclude that we like Round 3 enough to keep it as an option.
 Although we have admitted about 90% of the class by this time, we always – ALWAYS – see enough interesting Round 3 applicants to want to do it again.”

 But with so few spots available, don’t you have to be an “extraordinary” candidate to be admitted?
 Admissions committees will certainly use Round 3 to “fill in the gaps” in their class – but you have no idea what gaps they may need to fill!
 Perhaps your work experience will catch their eye, or maybe it’s something your recommender said about you, or perhaps they wouldn’t mind having more people from your geographical region.
 Don’t get us wrong – you’ll need a stellar application to be admitted in Round 3, but that’s no different than if you applied in the other rounds!